 The Access Transfer Control Function (ATCF) is a function in the serving (visited if roaming) network.
-When (v)SRVCC enhanced with ATCF is used, the ATCF is included in the session control plane for the duration of the call before and after Access Transfer.
+When (v)SRVCC enhanced with ATCF is used or when 5G-SRVCC is used, the ATCF is included in the session control plane for the duration of the call before and after Access Transfer.

 The ATCF may be co-located with one of the existing functional entities within the serving network (i.e. P-CSCF or IBCF).